top of page

 Arda / Ardil / Areen / Arêz / Arî / Arîman / Arîn / Ariya / Ariyan

-Identifiers denoting strength, fire, or Aryan/Median heritage.
+Names associated with strength, fire, nobility, or Aryan/Median heritage.

 Arhat / Arjen / Artîn